Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

-For the force-directed method by Fruchterman and Reingold~\cite{fruchterman1991graph} and our viewing volume of choice~($1m^3$), the extension to 3-D resulted in noticeable \textit{boxing} along the view's bounds~(see Suppl.
+\paragraph{Layout} Graph layouts in 3D can be computed by transferring 2D methods to \mbox{3D} or by projecting and extending to \mbox{3D}.
+We consider single-level energy-based methods where the layout results from the topology:~a force-directed layout~\cite{fruchterman1991graph} and stress minimization~\cite{kamada1989algorithm}.
+For the force-directed method~\cite{fruchterman1991graph}, the extension to \mbox{3D} resulted in \textit{boxing} along the view's bounds~(see Suppl.
 Mat.).
-A custom variant without a strict cut-off during simulation and with uniform normalization of the final results, still had locally dense sub-networks drawn closely, even some node-node overlaps.
-Ultimately, we think an artifact-free distribution of the nodes depends on a different than the default choice of $k$, the ideal edge length~\cite{fruchterman1991graph}, which would near the distribution achieved by stress minimization.
-Hence, we use stress minimization in 3-D as implemented in OGDF~\cite{chimani2013open}, post-removal of any smaller graph components.
+A custom variant without a strict cut-off during simulation and with uniform normalization of results still had dense subgraphs drawn closely and even some node-node overlaps.
+We think an artifact-free distribution of the nodes requires a different choice of $k$, the ideal edge length~\cite{fruchterman1991graph}, which would near the node distribution of stress minimization.
+Hence, we used stress minimization in 3D from OGDF~\cite{chimani2013open}, post-removal of smaller graph components.

-\paragraph{Graph properties} For the tasks at hand, we consider global but also local graph properties.
-First, we calculate all node candidates per task.
-For task similarity purposes, the number of selected nodes is always two.
-Second, we consider subgraphs, formed by the 1-neighborhood.
-These subgraphs are not necessarily induced.
-Third, we calculate common network properties to control network topology and representation.
-Topologically, we calculate local density and local clustering coefficient, degree centrality~(Task~1), and path betweenness~(Task~2); geometrically, we calculate Euclidean node distance and fill ratio.
-Per graph we control for outliers, whose z-scores lie at least two standard deviations away from the mean.
+\paragraph{Graph properties} We cover global and local graph properties as follows.
+First, we compute all node candidates per task and their 1-neighborhood subgraphs~(not necessarily induced).
+Then, we compute the graph properties to control for topology and geometric representation.
+Topologically, we compute local density, local clustering coefficient, degree centrality~(Task~1), and path betweenness~(Task~2); geometrically, we compute Euclidean node distance and fill ratio~(Suppl.
+Mat., Eq.~S1).
+For each graph, we remove outliers whose z-scores lie at least two standard deviations from the mean.

-We define fill ratio ($FR$) as the ratio of the graph's representation to the drawing space, i.\,e., intuitively how full the view is.
-For crossings and overlaps, the element’s dimensions, e.\,g., the element's own volume in 3-D, contribute equally.
-The general case is outlined in Eq.~\ref{frEq}: